 Comparing the NRDC modelling with published biomass sourcing data from Drax makes for some interesting conclusions.

-Drax shows that about a quarter of its biomass, at 977,873 tonnes, in 2014 was sourced from “thinnings”, meaning whole trees (“roundwood”).
+, at 977,873 tonnes, in 2014 was sourced from “thinnings”, meaning whole trees (“roundwood”).
 The NRDC report analysed a similar situation, where a fifth of biomass (less than Drax) was sourced from whole trees.
 Under such a scenario, biomass would be more carbon-emitting than natural gas, and a little less than coal, until around 2065.
 Only after 2080 would the growth of replacement trees make the biomass cumulatively burned by then carbon neutral (see NRDC Figure 3 below).

 By contrast, Drax reports that its biomass carbon emissions (34 grams per megajoule) are a fraction of those both from coal (280 grams) and gas (193 grams).
 This calculation simply reflects the fact that Drax assumes that biomass is entirely carbon neutral, an idea which the NRDC report debunks.
 Drax is only including the carbon emissions from making and transporting the wood pellets, and ignoring the far greater emissions from actually burning the wood.